Annie's

 History of Ice Skating: The earliest evidence of

-to 50 B.C.
-Excavations of the ruins uncovered leather soles and
+back to 50 B.C.
+Excavations of the ruins uncovered leather soles

-used for transportation.
-Recreational ice skating may have begun
+Recreational ice skating may have begun during the

 Iron blades were first used in the Netherlands about 1250.
 Steel

-These skates were lighter than iron skates and made skating
+used about 1400.
+These skates were lighter than iron skates and

 In 1850, E. W. Bushnell of Philadelphia produced the first

-their sharp edges longer than iron skates.
-All-steel skates
+and kept their sharp edges longer than iron skates.
+All-steel

-across the country.
-About 1870, a young American ballet dancer
+Skating clubs opened across the country.
+About 1870, a young

-named Jackson Haines became the first person to blend creative
+became the first person to blend creative dance movements with

 modern figure skating into Europe.